Fulton County DA Fani Willis plans to take a lead role in trying Trump case

 Willis earned a reputation as a courtroom practitioner over a two-decade career of trying and winning hundreds of murder, rape and gang cases, but also leading some of the most complex prosecutions ever brought in Georgia.
 Chief among them was the Atlanta Public Schools cheating case, a Georgia RICO prosecution — involving the same conspiracy statute under which Trump and his co-defendants were charged — against more than a dozen teachers, principals and administrators.
 All but one of the 12 defendants who went to trial were convicted in what still stands as the longest trial in Georgia history.

-"She combines a level of preparation unmatched by any attorney I have ever seen, with a very rare ability to connect with a jury at that gut level," said Charley Bailey, a former Fulton County assistant DA who has tried cases with Willis and is a close friend.
+"She combines a level of preparation unmatched by any attorney I have ever seen, with a very rare ability to connect with a jury at that gut level," said Charlie Bailey, a former Fulton County senior assistant DA who has tried cases with Willis and is a close friend.